Monday, July 27, 2020

 2ch a V stitch onto the space of the shell below.

-3ch, Turn and 9dcs to the same space.
-Then work as 2nd row.
+3ch, Turn, and 9dcs should be placed in the same space.
+Then work the second row.

 4th Row